Growth hormone deficiency - children

 Most of the time, the cause of growth hormone deficiency is unknown.

 Slow growth may first be noticed in infancy and continue through childhood.
-The pediatrician will most often draw the child's growth curve on a growth chart.
+Your child's health care provider will most often draw your child's growth curve on a growth chart.
 Children with growth hormone deficiency have a slow or flat rate of growth.
 The slow growth may not show up until a child is 2 or 3 years old.

 The child will be much shorter than most children of the same age and sex.
 The child will still have normal body proportions, but may be chubby.
 The child's face often looks younger than other children of the same age.
 The child will have normal intelligence in most cases.